thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/panel-supply/README.md

 you don't want to put a resistor there, just install a jumper wire at the R1 position.
 Note the resistor is mounted vertically (to save board space).

-The board also has a provisions for 3 Murata MEE1S12xxDC DC-DC converters if your panel meters have limited operating voltage ranges.
-The use of these DC-DC converters is optional; if your panel meters are capable of running at 12Vdc (fixed, or have their own on-board regulators), then you can simply install jumpers in those locations (standard DIP-8 pin numbering):
+The board also has a provisions for 3 Murata MEE1S12xxDC DC-DC converters.

-* Pin 4 to Pin 5 (+Vin to +Vout)
-* Pin 1 to Pin 7 (-Vin to -Vout)

-Refer to the MEE1S12xxDC data sheet if you have any questions about these DC-DC converters or their pinouts.
-If you look at the traces on the board, it should be pretty obvious where the jumpers need to go.
+Even if your meters can operate on 12Vdc, use of these DC-DC converters is **mandatory** because the inexpensive panel meters widely available from China typically require isolated power supplies.
+(Speculation: they are floating their own internal supply on top of measured voltage?)

 There is room on the board for a small heat sink for the LM2940, if necessary, although there is no dedicated footprint outline for it.
 If your LM2940 is